ethan-sylvia/INFO-201-Final-Project/README.md

 # Analyzing UW courses

 ## Description of Data
-The data is from.
+This data was sourced from the University of Washington by [Austin G. Walters](https://austingwalters.com/foia-requesting-100-universities/) according to the United States Freedom of Information Act (FOIA).
 It includes the course number, title of the course, year offered, instructors' names and grade from 2010 to 2016.

 ## How to use the app
 we created a shiny app about grades and courses offered in University of Washington.